ODUTOLA01/2ND-PROJECT-WORK/README.md

   - For Visualization

 ### Data Cleaning and Preparation
-In the initial phase of the Data cleaning and prepartion,we perform the following actions;
+In the initial phase of the Data cleaning and prepartion.I perform the following actions;
 1. Data loading and Inspection
 2. Handling missing variables
 3. Data cleaning and formating